 Because the thing is, I don’t mind running around the Farmers’ Markets searching for those ruby-red stalks, or calling every grocery store I can think of to ask when they expect to get some in.
 What really pains me is when I finally get ahold of this gloriously tart vegetable and I don’t have a plan.
 So it starts to wilt, go limp, and eventually go to waste.

-One could argue I should just be prepared and know what I am going to do with it.
+One could argue I should just be prepared and know what I’m going to do with it.
 And, yes, you’re right, I should be prepared.
-But when life get’s in the way (i.e. house renovations, moving, weddings, full-time jobs — God forbid) rhubarb should have the graciousness to wait for me, because well, I waited long enough for it.
+But when life get’s in the way rhubarb should have the graciousness to wait for me, because well, I waited long enough for it!

 Simply fill a glass jar halfway with water and place rhubarb stalks, bottom end down, in water.
 Cover with a plastic bag (such as a produce bag) and refrigerate until ready to use.
 Rhubarb stored this way is intended to be used within a few days.
-If you don’t have room to store stalks upright, you can also store fresh rhubarb loosely wrapped in a plastic produce bag.
-But again, these two methods are only for a short storage period.
+If you don’t have room to store stalks upright, you can also store rhubarb stalks loosely wrapped in a plastic produce bag.

 How to store rhubarb for a few weeks or up to a month:

 Arrange rhubarb stalks on a large piece of foil.
 Loosely, yet snuggly, wrap foil around rhubarb stalks, gently crimping the ends (you don’t want it air tight) and place in the refrigerator until needed.
 Rhubarb should keep this way for at least a month, sometimes longer.

-How to freeze rhubarb to use in a few (or many) months from now:
+How to freeze rhubarb to use it months from now:

 - Transfer frozen rhubarb pieces to resealable plastic freezer bags and store in the freezer for up to a year.